Check out these tips and tricks for choosing paint colors for your home. Achieve a beautiful look and feel every time!

-Start with inspiration.
-When developing a colour scheme for a room, one of the last decisions I make is the wall color.
+When developing a color scheme for a room, one of the last decisions I make is the wall color.
 Start with a fabric you love or a piece or artwork.
 Think about colors you are naturally drawn to by looking in your wardrobe or jewelry box.
-Take a look through magazines or visit stores and make note of what you are drawn to and the colours they represent.
+Take a look through magazines or Pinterest, or visit stores and make note of what you are drawn to and the colors they represent.
 By identifying the colors that you’re naturally attracted to, whether bright or subdued, you’ll start to form a vision of a hue that is perfectly suited for your personality.

 Although there are guidelines to help you make paint colour selections for your home, it really comes down to discovering what you’re comfortable with, what’s appropriate for you, and what makes you feel good.
 It’s about stepping out of your fear and creating a home that is a true reflection of you and your family.
 It’s about a space that tells your story.

-Looking for some tried and true paint colors?
+Looking for some tried and true paint colors for your interior and/or exterior?
 Check out the Paint Project Gallery.